schellenberg/computerscience20/docs/_sources/Python/VariablesAndExpressions/VariablesAndDataTypes.rst.txt

     print(pi)

 In each case the result is the value of the variable.
-To see this in even more detail, we can run the program using codelens.

-.. codelens:: ch02_9_codelens
-    :showoutput:

-    message = "What's up, Doc?"
-    n = 17
-    pi = 3.14159

-    print(message)
-    print(n)
-    print(pi)

-Now, as you step through the statements, you can see the variables and the values they reference as those references are created.

 Variables also have types; again, we can ask the interpreter what they are.